mohae/json2go/README.md

 The source JSON can also be written to a provided writer.

 Keys with underscores, `_`, are converted to MixedCase.
+If any part of a key with underscores matches the list of common initialisms, that element is uppercased, e.g "person_id" becomes "personID".
 Keys starting with characters that are invalid for Go variable names have those characters discarded, unless they are a number, `0-9`, which are converted to their word equivalents.
 All fields are exported and the JSON field tag for the field is generated using the original JSON key value.

 If a field's value is null, the field's type will be `interface{}`, as that field's type is not determinable.